cornell-colab/2025-SummerDH/pages/pages-root-folder/index.md

 # Program Schedule and Overview

 Welcome to Summer DH 2025!
-This page overviews details about the program and the [program schedule](https://github.com/cornell-colab/2024-SummerDH/blob/main/Program%20Schedule%20and%20Overview.md#schedule).
+This page overviews details about the program and the program schedule.

 ## (Digital) places we'll spend time

-* The overview for each workshop, and instructions for assignments and workshop prep, will appear on this [Summer DH 2024 GitHub repository](https://github.com/cornell-colab/2024-SummerDH/blob/main/Program%20Schedule%20and%20Overview.md).
+* The overview for each workshop, and instructions for assignments and workshop prep, will appear on this [Summer DH 2025 GitHub repository](https://github.com/cornell-colab/2025-SummerDH).
-* The [discussion board](https://github.com/cornell-colab/2024-SummerDH/discussions) will be a private space to post reflections and comments.
+* The [discussion board](https://github.com/cornell-colab/2025-SummerDH/discussions) will be a private space to post reflections and comments.
 * The [Fellows' Folder in Box](https://cornell.box.com/s/5m9lh7988fbn2ihnjxotm7y4fu0kzeih) for collaborative documents (used most often during some workshop sessions)

 ## Devices